-Boba Fett is known for two main icons on his costume.
-However, he has also had slight and also significant variants when you factor in the whole history of the character's design.
-We've compiled a guide here to help educate and inform fans.
-For more visuals, see our image gallery for Boba Fett's iconography and his overall costume.
+Boba Fett is associated with two main symbols on his costume: one on his chest armor and one on his shoulder armor.
+We have compiled a visual guide to the symbols used in his overall design to help educate and inform fans.
+For more visuals, please see our image gallery for Boba Fett's iconography and his overall costume.

 Enlarged reproduction made by this site, the Boba Fett Fan Club.
 This is a generalization and not screen accurate.